Race Day Information - Sunday 26 October 2008

 Thanks

-• And most importantly, the marshals and officials -- all volunteer members of Serpentine Running Club -- without whom this race would not be possible.
+• And most importantly, the marshals and officials - all volunteers from Serpentine Running Club – without whom this race would not be possible.